Lecturer - Soils and Foundations

 The Illinois State University Department of Technology is seeking an adjunct faculty to teach two sections of TEC 224 Soils and Foundations course during the Fall 2018 semester.
 This undergraduate lecture/lab class teaches the principles and practices used in concrete and masonry structures and the affect of soil characteristics on foundation design and construction.
 This course is scheduled to be taught Tuesdays and Thursdays from 11:35 AM to 1:25 PM and 2:00 PM to 3:50 PM.

-This position is represented by the non-tenure track faculty association and may have associated dues or fees.
+These positions are represented by the Illinois State University Education Association and may have associated dues or fees.

 1. Master's degree in construction management or